 Differing variants of cough have been studied and also tracked to understand the disease process better.
-The two distinct variations of cough are either wet or dry cough.

-Dry vs Wet Cough: Talking differences
+Dry vs. Wet Cough: Talking differences

 Bacterial and viral infections, referred to as pneumonia, are the most common causes related to a wet cough.
 Infection with COVID19 can also result in a wet cough.
-Chronic obstructive lung disease, emphysema, and genetic conditions like cystic fibrosis, are among other causes that can result in a wet cough.
+Chronic obstructive lung disease, emphysema, and genetic conditions like cystic fibrosis, are other causes that can result in a wet cough.

 Persistent Cough: Symptoms To Watch Out For in Dry and Wet Cough

 With conditions like asthma or other allergic exposures, it is possible also to experience chest tightness, wheezing, and general difficulty with breathing.
 This is often related to your immune mechanisms that have responded to the allergens in your environment.